ComunidadAylas/PackSquash-action/README.md

 This section contains some example GitHub Actions workflow files that leverage this action to achieve typical continuous integration tasks.

 The action accepts many input parameters under the `with` key.
-They are optional, but you might need to set them to tailor the action operation to your needs.
-These examples only cover the most salient parameters, so head over to the [input parameters](#-input-parameters) section if you want to know more about them.
+Most are optional, but you might want to set them to customize the behavior of the action.
+These examples cover only the most salient parameters, so head over to the [input parameters](#-input-parameters) section if you want to know more about them.

 ### Optimize each commit to an artifact

-This workflow will execute PackSquash for every push to the repository, generating an [artifact](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts) with the optimized pack for any change.
-The workflow expects the pack to be at the repository root.
+This workflow will execute PackSquash for each push to the repository, generating an [artifact](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts) with the optimized pack for each change.
+The workflow expects the pack to be in the repository root.
 The generated artifact can be downloaded by users with read access to the repository [via the GitHub web UI or CLI](https://docs.github.com/en/actions/managing-workflow-runs/downloading-workflow-artifacts).
-It can also be downloaded in other steps or workflows via the [`actions/download-artifact`](https://github.com/marketplace/actions/download-a-build-artifact) or [`dawidd6/action-download-artifact`](https://github.com/marketplace/actions/download-workflow-artifact) actions.
+It can also be downloaded in other steps or workflows using the [`actions/download-artifact`](https://github.com/marketplace/actions/download-a-build-artifact) or [`dawidd6/action-download-artifact`](https://github.com/marketplace/actions/download-workflow-artifact) actions.

 #### File tree